ClickerNZ/ED_Enhanced_T16000/README.md

 - TTSMonitor.cmd - this runs the Text to speech monitor Powershell helper SCRIPT

 > NOTE: I recommend you create a shortcut on your desktop which points to the ED_Launcher_T16000.cmd file found in the SupportFiles folder.
 >       This batch file will start both helperscripts, the TARGET script and the Elite Dangerous Launcher app.
+>       Refer to the LAUNCHER BATCH FILE section below

 - Finally, start Elite Dangerous.